p4v4n/chess-engine/README.md

 __Current Status:__

-- Special Rules are not yet implemented.(enpassant, castling, pawn promotion)
-- Engine uses mini-max algorithm and searches at 3 ply depth in reasonable time.
+- Engine uses mini-max algorithm with alpha-beta pruning and searches at 3 ply depth in reasonable time.

 ## Installation